 Resources available to support students accessing the curriculum and the school environment include laptops, overlays, spellcheckers and reading pens.
-Safe spaces within school are identified for students who require such provision as well as staffed spaces that are available to students during non-curriculum time.
+A safe space within school is available for identified students who require such provision as well as staffed spaces that are available to students during non-curriculum time.